 Champs-Élysées and avenue Montaigne

 The Galeries Lafayette (72,000 sqm.) and Printemps (52,000 sqm.) are without question the high points of any shopping expedition in Paris!
 Over a million product references and hundreds of brands are on sale in these stores, sometimes exclusively.
 Not far from these two legendary Parisian department stores is the passage du Havre, leading to the Gare Saint-Lazare, which extends this incredible shopping experience even further.
+You can also find all around this area shops open on sundays.

 Beneath its giant leaf-shaped canopy made of 18,000 “scales” of glass, the Forum des Halles, in the very heart of Paris, has revolutionised the Sunday shopping experience.
 This European shopping mall comprises more than 150 shops catering to all budgets, as well as restaurants and the largest cinema in France.
+Not far from this shopping center, the Samaritaine Paris Pont-Neuf has reopend its doors after 16 years of work.
+You will be seduced by its mythical architecture and by the stores.

 The legendary Montmartre hill also has plenty to offer Sunday shoppers.
 From vintage clothes shops to trendy boutiques, this most famous of Paris’s districts is an absolute treasure-trove.
 It’s ideal for a Sunday shopping outing with family or friends.